-Although the credentialing process for optometry is very complicated, here are some essentials that you need to be aware of if you do it yourself or if outsourcing to a third party vendor.
+Here are some essentials that you need to be aware of if you do it yourself or if outsourcing to a third-party vendor.

-- Type of Practice: You as an Optometrist need to choose the type of practice – solo, small independent group practice or large group, part of a Managed Service Organization (MSO), as each has its own advantages and risks.
+You as an Optometrist need to choose the type of practice – solo, small independent group practice, or large group, part of a Managed Service Organization (MSO), as each has its own advantages and risks.
 So due diligence and meticulous planning is required as this could affect the Revenue Cycle Management of your practice, once you are credentialed under a certain Level

-- Specialty: When initiating Credentialing you need to determine whether you wish to be credentialed as a general practitioner, specialist or sub-specialist.
-When seeking appointment at a JC accredited health facility, an ABCMO certified optometrist can be credentialed and privileged as a general practitioner of optometry or a specialist board certified in medical optometry
+When initiating Credentialing you need to determine whether you wish to be credentialed as a general practitioner, specialist, or sub-specialist.
+When seeking an appointment at a JC accredited health facility, an ABCMO certified optometrist can be credentialed and privileged as a general practitioner of optometry or a specialist board certified in medical optometry

-Those optometrists who cannot demonstrate compliance with or adherence to the credentialing, performance and practice standards usually do not obtain the credential stamp.
+Those optometrists who cannot demonstrate compliance with or adherence to the credentialing, performance, and practice standards usually do not obtain the credential stamp.
 Optometrists can also find it difficult to be retained within a provider network without being credentialed.
-As an Optometrist, during the credentialing process you need to have adequate professional liability insurance & be free of any malpractice claims.
+As an Optometrist, during the process of Credentialing for Optometry Practices need to have adequate professional liability insurance & be free of any malpractice claims.
 Any of the above can affect your reimbursements affecting your RCM process.
-So to put together all the documentation and accreditation’s & licenses, if you wish to be part of the CMS billing and coding system, to enhance your revenue, credentialing your practice is very essential.
+So to put together all the documentation and accreditation & licenses, if you wish to be part of the CMS billing and coding system, to enhance your revenue, credentialing your practice is very essential.